 DIRECTIONS HEARINGS IN CRIMINAL CASES

 This practice direction is published by the direction of the Chief Justice, the Honourable Justice Alan Blow AO.
 It applies to all criminal prosecutions.
-It replaces practice direction 2/2017.
-The only substantial change concerns the rescheduling of miscellaneous days in Launceston, which are to be on the first and third Fridays of each sittings, commencing on 7 September 2018.
+It replaces Practice Direction 1/2019.
+The only substantial changes concern the following: